alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 Many other conferences in Spain and abroad follow this model successfully, to name a few: TarugoConf, AngularCamp, FullStack Fest.

+A 100% professionalized conference would add the cost for our own time, and make some profit also.
+We would probably have to spend a bit more in catering;
+at least that is the standard in professional conferences.
+The standard around Europe is about €350/day, while in Spain prices are between €150 and €200 per day.
+Seems about fair.

 Pros:
 * Provides an incentive to organizers.
 * The model is sustainable.